brunch/brunch.github.io/app/assets/_docs/config.md

     }
     ```
 * `onCompile` - `Function`: Optional callback to be called every time brunch completes a compilation cycle.
 It is passed a `generatedFiles` array, as well as `changedAssets` array.
 Each member of `generatedFiles` array is an object with:
-    * `path` — path of the compiled file
+  - `path` — path of the compiled file
-    * `sourceFiles` — array of objects representing each source file
+  - `sourceFiles` — array of objects representing each source file
-    * `allSourceFiles` array of objects representing each source file — this one also includes files that don't belong to the original type (e.g. if a styles compiler adds a JS module, path would the the concated JS file, and one of the `allSourceFiles` will be a style file
+  - `allSourceFiles` array of objects representing each source file — this one also includes files that don't belong to the original type (e.g. if a styles compiler adds a JS module, path would be the concatenated JS file, and one of the `allSourceFiles` will be a style file

     Each member of `changedAssets` array is an object with:

-    * `path` — original path of an asset
+  - `path` — original path of an asset
-    * `destinationPath` — path of an asset in the public directory
+  - `destinationPath` — path of an asset in the public directory

     Example: